NativeScript/docs-v8/tutorial-angular.md

 - Build layouts using NativeScript components
 - Add interactivity to your app using gestures
 - Use built-in Angular directives to create and modify your views
-- Use data binding to read and update your views
 - Use routing to navigate between different views
-- Use Angular animations to add animations to your views

 ## Prerequisites